MBarc/Anaglyph-3D-Video-Converter-with-Color-Blindness-Adjustments/README.md

 This process ensures the output video maintains the original audio and provides a visually optimized 3D effect tailored to the viewer’s needs.

+# How To Use
+1. Put your .mp4 file in the same directory as the script.
+2. Change the name of the file to be "input_video.mp4".
+3. Run the script.

 # License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this software in accordance with the terms of the license.